Skip to Content

 The importance of carrying your own delayed surface marker buoy and reel is often overlooked when diving with a guide, but it is an important piece of safety equipment which shouldn’t be forgotten about.

-Whilst most sites around Bonaire don’t have too much boat traffic, it’s always important to deploy an SMB before your ascent to alert the surface that divers are below.
+Whilst most sites around Bonaire don’t have too much boat traffic, it’s always important to deploy an SMB before your ascent.
+This alerts the surface that divers are below.
 It also serves as a way of spotting you from further away in the unlikely event that you get caught in an unexpected current and find yourself drifting at the surface.

-If you’re lacking confidence in using a DSMB ahead of your trip, brush up on your skills with an instructor – and if you need to get your hands on a new DSMB check out our GTS one here!
+If you’re lacking confidence in using a DSMB ahead of your trip, brush up on your skills with an instructor.
+If you need to get your hands on a new DSMB check out our GTS one here!

 Waterproof Casing for Car Keys